red earthenware pottery

 handmade for you by susan mchenry

 Thanks for visiting my site!
-I live in Kalamazoo, MI, where I took my first ceramics class in 2002, shortly after moving here with my husband from upstate New York.
+I live in Kalamazoo, MI, where I took my first ceramics class in 2002, shortly after moving here with my husband from my hometown in upstate New York.
 I have my own studio at our home where I'm surrounded by trees and a big open sky.
 Our dog Zuzu often keeps me company in the studio.

 On a practical note, I like to make durable, sturdy pots that can stand up to daily use.
 All my work is food safe, dishwasher, microwave, and oven safe.

 Click here to read my essay about handmade objects.